 Ten days of mad comedic performances by sketch comedy groups.
 Most come from Montreal and Toronto, a few from further afield.
 Many repeat performers are back and the overall vibe is one of a massive family gathering of the funniest people from Canada’s major cities.
-Most shows are $12 a pop, but packages are available too.
+Most shows are $15 a pop, $20 for a day, and a full pass for $65.
 Check it out HERE.

 La Virée des Ateliers

 La Grover (2065 Parthenais) and Le Chat des Artistes (2205 rue Parthenais)